 Radiation therapy for primary bone cancer

-- after surgery or chemotherapy, to kill any remaining cancer cells
+- after surgery or chemotherapy, to kill any cancer cells possibly left behind

-How it’s given – Radiation therapy is usually given every weekday, with a rest over the weekend.
+How radiation therapy is given – Radiation therapy is usually given every weekday, with a rest over the weekend, for several weeks.
 Your specialist will provide details about your specific treatment plan.